carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 Braced Initializer Lists
 """"""""""""""""""""""""

-With C++11, there are significantly more uses of braced lists to perform initialization.
-These allow you to easily construct aggregate temporaries in expressions among other niceness.
+Starting from C++11, there are significantly more uses of braced lists to perform initialization.
+For example, they can be used to construct aggregate temporaries in expressions.
 They now have a natural way of ending up nested within each other and within function calls in order to build up aggregates (such as option structs) from local variables.
-To make matters worse, we also have many more uses of braces in an expression context that are *not* performing initialization.

 The historically common formatting of braced initialization of aggregate variables does not mix cleanly with deep nesting, general expression contexts,